projectdiscovery/nuclei/README.md

    -nc, -no-color                disable output content coloring (ANSI escape codes) -j, -jsonl                    write output in JSONL(ines) format -irr, -include-rr -omit-raw   include request/response pairs in the JSON, JSONL, and Markdown outputs (for findings only) [DEPRECATED use -omit-raw] (default true)
-   -or, -omit-raw                omit request/response pairs in the JSON, JSONL, and Markdown outputs (for findings only) -ot, -omit-template           omit encoded template in the JSON, JSONL output -nm, -no-meta                 disable printing result metadata in cli output -ts, -timestamp               enables printing timestamp in cli output
+   -or, -omit-raw                omit request/response pairs in the JSON, JSONL, Markdown, and PDF outputs (for findings only)
+   -ot, -omit-template           omit encoded template in the JSON, JSONL output -nm, -no-meta                 disable printing result metadata in cli output -ts, -timestamp               enables printing timestamp in cli output